 This isn’t personal.
 But when an accident causes your injury, the situation becomes a lot more complex.
-There are billing complications, forms, and deadlines a general practitioner isn’t equipped to deal with.
+Accidents can present billing complications, forms, and deadlines that a general practitioner isn’t equipped to deal with.
 And, unfortunately, you’re the one who suffers because of it.

 During our more than 20 years practicing personal injury law in Pennsylvania, we’ve met physicians across the state who know how to treat the most common injuries sustained in accidents and how to handle the complexities of medical billing.
 Some will even work with you so you won’t have to worry about paying your portion of the bills until your case resolves.